Being active during and after pregnancy

 • Avoid lying on your back in late pregnancy.

-Download a booklet on safe physical activity ideas and when to take extra care during pregnancy and breastfeeding (Ministry of Health).
+Download a booklet on safe physical activity ideas and when to take extra care during pregnancy and breastfeeding (Health NZ).

 What to do if you are already active